osudroid/osu-droid/README.md

 ## Status

 osudroid is much in Work in Progress.
-Some features are implemted in the future but its playable and funny.
+Some features are implemented in the future but its playable and funny.

 Clone the repository: